First Expedition

-First Expedition is a 1988 video game published by Interstel Corporation.
+First Expedition is a nautical simulation video game published in 1988 for MS-DOS by Interstel Corporation.

 Gameplay

 First Expedition is a game in which a nautical simulation involves a quest to find three sun spheres that were stolen from the island of Shandola.

 Reception

 Dennis Owens in Computer Gaming World stated of First Expedition, "Not recommended for adventure gamers unless they are interested in intricate navigational techniques".
 Jerry Pournelle said in BYTE that it "manages faithfully to simulate all the long boring aspects of sailing ...
 I can't imagine that anyone at the company ever played this turkey".